Measuring birational derived splinters: Preliminaries

 \begin{proposition} Let $X$ be an integral Noetherian scheme.
 Then $X$ is a birational derived splinter if, and only if, $\mathcal{O}_X \xrightarrow{ntrl.} \mathbf{R}f_\ast \mathcal{O}_{X^\prime}$ splits for every blowup of $X$ along a nonzero ideal sheaf. \end{proposition}

 \begin{proof} If $X$ is a birational derived splinter, then the desired spitting condition is obvious.
 So, we check the converse.
-Using \cite[Lemma 2.2]{Lutkebohmert:1993} and \Cref{lem:splitting_lemma_compositions}, one can reduce to the case of blowups. \end{proof}
+Using \cite[Lemma 2.2]{Lutkebohmert:1993} and \Cref{lem:splitting_lemma_compositions}, one can reduce to the case of blowups.
+Indeed, loc.\ cit.\ allows us to dominate any proper birational morphism $Y\to X$ by a blowup $X^\prime \to X$ which factors through $Y\to X$. \end{proof}

 \begin{proposition} Let $f\colon Y \to S$ be a proper surjective morphism of Noetherian schemes such that $\mathcal{O}_S \xrightarrow{ntrl.} \mathbf{R}f_\ast \mathcal{O}_Y$ splits.
 If $Y$ is a birational derived splinter, then so is $S$. \end{proposition}